-The institutional framework for the Sub-NFMS (M&MRV) comprises of the responsible bodies, and their roles including their coordination and linkages.
-The recommended institutional structure for the Sub-National Forest Monitoring (M&MRV) System include; 1).
-Provincial REDD+ Board; 2).
-Provincial REDD+ Management Committee; 3).
-Provincial REDD+ Coordination and Implementation Unit; 4).
-District REDD+ Coordination and Implementation Unit; 5).
-REDD+ Research and Quality Assurance Unit.; 6).
-Provincial GHG-Inventory Unit and; 7).
-TWGs (MRV/ SLMS/ GHG/ Governance/ Finance).
+The institutional framework for the Sub-NFMS (M&MRV) comprises of the responsible bodies, their functions and their coordination and linkages.
+The recommended Sub-National Institutional Structures consist of; 1). the State REDD+ Steering Committee; 2). the State REDD+ Cell, the District REDD+ Cell; 3).
+Demarcation, Monitoring, Planning, Extension & Research Forest circle; 4).
+Sub-National Thematic Working Groups (MRV/ SLMS/ GHG-I/ Governance/ Finance) and; 5) Environmental Protection Agency AJK.

 The Sub-NFMS has two functions; 1) Monitoring Function and 2).
 Measurement Reporting and Verification of REDD+ activities and programs.
+The present Sub-NFMS will cater for both the functions.
 The Monitoring function is related to monitor the REDD+ policies and measures as well as other aspects of the forest management and sustainability while MRV function is related to measure the Activity Data through SLMS, measure the forest biomass and assess the carbon emissions and removals through robust, transparent and verifiable methods and approaches.